Designing Greater Mobility

 A 51st Street overpass was considered in response to public input.
 However, an interchange was not added because it did not meet project criteria.
 Traffic volumes using the crossover were lower than adjacent cross streets, as 51st Street does not continue east of US 183.
 The roadway design was coordinated with the YMCA and with adjacent neighborhoods; and as a result, a pedestrian bridge was added at 51st Street, as well as, a deceleration lane for drivers turning onto 51st Street from the non-tolled general purpose lanes and an acceleration lane for drivers entering the general purpose lanes from 51st Street.

-There will be non-signalized u-turns at the nearby intersections of MLK Boulevard and Loyola Lane to provide drivers easy access to and from 51st Street.
+There are now non-signalized u-turns at the nearby intersections of MLK Boulevard and Loyola Lane to provide drivers easy access to and from 51st Street.

-There will be non-signalized u-turns at the nearby intersections of MLK Boulevard and near Harold Court to provide drivers easy access to and from Techni Center Drive.
+There are non-signalized U-turns at the nearby intersections of MLK Boulevard and near Harold Court to provide drivers easy access to and from Technicenter Drive.

-The US 183 mainlanes cross Bolm Road today with an overpass.
+Prior to construction, the US 183 mainlanes crossed Bolm Road with an overpass.
 The early design of the project incorporated an overpass for Bolm Road with a proposal for collector-distributor, or bypass, ramps to accommodate both tolled and non-tolled access.

-There will be non-signalized u-turns at the nearby intersections of Levander Loop and near Harold Court to provide drivers with easy access to and from neighborhoods and businesses near Bolm Road.
+There are non-signalized U-turns at the nearby intersections of Levander Loop and near Harold Court to provide drivers with easy access to and from neighborhoods and businesses near Bolm Road.

 Both locations were considered for crossing access, but did not meet criteria for inclusion in the design based on operational issues and traffic volume analysis.

-There will be non-signalized u-turns at the nearby intersections of Patton Drive & Montopolis Drive to provide drivers easy access to and from Vargas Road or Thompson Lane.
+There are non-signalized u-turns at the nearby intersections of Patton Drive & Montopolis Drive to provide drivers easy access to and from Vargas Road or Thompson Lane.

 The Texas Department of Transportation conducted an Environmental Assessment for the project between 2011 and 2015.
 In accordance with federal and state requirements a robust community outreach effort was undertaken with numerous opportunities for public input.
 All stakeholder input was considered within the context of the entire region’s mobility needs and a number of design changes were made based on public input, when it was reasonable and feasible to do so.